-A good local marketing strategy is not just adding a local flavour to your brand's national campaigns.
+A good local marketing strategy is not just adding a local flavor to your brand's national campaigns.
 The ingredients of an excellent local marketing strategy are to delve into your local market(s), know what's happening in this market, and know your local customer.
 You can think of targeted action, but localization of the product range and responding to local events also fall under local marketing.

 Brands that localize their marketing efforts will ultimately be more successful than brands that don't.
 So, is your brand ready to start with local marketing, and do you need some inspiration?
 We give you 15 examples of brands that show how local marketing is done.

-→ Why is local marketing important?
+→ Why is local marketing important for international brands?

-The question "are you here for business or leisure" is one ubiquitous with airport travel.
+The question "Are you here for business or leisure" is one ubiquitous with airport travel.
 It's also a question that can be hard to answer when your reason for travel doesn't neatly fit into those categories.
 British Airways cleverly played into this with their campaign.

 The campaign features 500 unique print, digital, and outdoor executions, each showing the classic binary choice between business and leisure, but also featuring a third choice.
 Some are geared to specific locations ("warm gusts of air that don't come from tube trains."), others to weather conditions ("Because this weather sucks."), and others are more general ("Mischief.").

-2. Albert Heijn invites you to Iftar
+3. Albert Heijn invites you to Iftar

 Ramadan is known as a time for gratitude, community, and reflection.
 And fasting between sunrise and sunset, with Iftar marking the moment when Muslims break their fast.
 Dutch grocery store Albert Heijn saw an opportunity to facilitate these connections and organized five open-air Iftars in during Ramadan 2023.
 The event was first initiated in 2019, and with the 2022 edition being another great success, Albert Heijn decided to continue hosting.